 Travelers accepts grant applications exclusively for Hartford, Connecticut and St. Paul, Minnesota, primarily for project, program and operating support and for limited capital opportunities in the following three areas: Academic & Career Success, Thriving Neighborhoods and Culturally Enriched Communities.
 Before applying, please review the details related to these focus areas as outlined in our Giving Guidelines.
 If your organization is located in or serves Hartford, Connecticut and St. Paul, Minnesota, and falls within the Travelers giving guidelines, please complete our pre-application.
 Once your pre-application has been reviewed, Travelers will invite full proposals only from those organizations that best align with our community goals and guidelines.
 Funding requests are accepted on an ongoing basis and will be reviewed quarterly.
-The 2020 Grant Cycle will open on January 2, 2020 for all applications.
+The 2021 grant application will open on January 6, 2021.

 To apply for a new grant, begin the process below; to apply for a sponsorship, visit the sponsorship page by clicking here.Pre-apply

 *First-time users are required to create an account.
 An account allows you to access your saved and submitted applications at any time.
 It also allows us to send you a submission confirmation email and notify you if additional information is necessary to process your application.